rh-openjdk/jni-test-examples/README.md

    -> todo, fix here hopefully
 [5] !skipped!  newer wildfly needed for jdk newer then 8</br>
    -> intyetnionally jdk8 onlyu
-[6] this test currently fails - the goal is to investigate if there is any environemnt where it can pass
+[6] this test currently fails everywhere - the goal is to investigate if there is any environemnt where it can pass</br>
+   -> s!skipped! klnown to fail on newer ubuntu/fedora

 # window x86_64/aarch64
 Unluckily I do not have windows arround